filmil/bazel-ebook/README.md

   completely separate epub build rule that builds it directly.
 * The build script generates html with embedded images for equations.
 Probably we need something similar to epub production above.
+* The `epub-metadata.xml` file actually *must not* be well-formed XML.
+Only bare "Dublin core" markup elements are allowed if you want that markup XML to make it into the actual book contents.
+I don't quite understand why, but that is how things are today.
+* Apparently the `epub-metadata.xml` gets ignored if you build your ebook from markdown.
+This matters for the directly-generated epub version which is made directly from the Markdown source (in contrast to the `.mobi` version which requires several steps to produce)

+# TODO

+* Add an example title page.
+* Add an example generated figure e.g. with tikZ or some other involved drawing program.